Choosing a career path is one of the most crucial decisions in life.

-Whether or not consumer non-durables is a good career path depends on your individual skills, interests, and goals.
-But as a broad field that encompasses many different industries and job opportunities, the path offers diverse options for those with Market research and Product development skills.
+Whether or not technology is a good career path depends on your individual skills, interests, and goals.
+But as a broad field that encompasses many different industries and job opportunities, the path offers diverse options for those with Programming languages and Data analysis skills.

 Additionally, it can provide job stability, career progression, and the potential for growth and advancement.
-However, always keep in mind that consumer non-durables jobs can also have some cons like Competitive landscape, Rapidly changing trends, and Long working hours as compared to other fields like Basic Industries, Technology, and Finance.
+However, always keep in mind that technology jobs can also have some cons like Intense competition, Rapid technological change, and Long working hours as compared to other fields like Finance, Real Estate Investment Trusts, and Energy.

-Ultimately, it is important to do your research and carefully consider your own strengths and interests before pushing a career in consumer non-durables.
+Ultimately, it is important to do your research and carefully consider your own strengths and interests before pushing a career in technology.

 - Meghmala.
 “How the Tech Industry Is Reinforcing the US Economy in 2023?”
 Analytics Insight, 6 Mar.
 2023, https://www.analyticsinsight.net/how-the-tech-industry-is-reinforcing-the-us-economy-in-2023/.